 Sincerity is a complex and rich subject of literary history.

-In this issue of Christianity & Literature we ask specifically how sincerity emerges within the intersection of literary studies and Christian thought and history.
-Caleb Spencer and I frame sincerity in this volume as a dialectic between expression and interiority, expanding and collapsing through various articulations of self-truth.
+In this issue of Christianity & Literature we ask specifically how “sincerity” emerges within the intersection of literary studies and Christian thought and history.
+My co-editor, Caleb Spencer, and I present sincerity as a dialectic between expression and interiority, expanding and contracting through various articulations of self-truth.
 And the essays in this volume address particular literary moments of the sincere in the works of Augustine, Thomas à Kempis, Shakespeare, Milton, Puritan preachers, Swift, Byron, Blake, Rousseau, Wordsworth, David Foster Wallace, and Ben Lerner.

 My own essay contribution to this volume is entitled, “w/Sincerity, Part 1: The Drama of the Will from Augustine to Milton.”
 In this essay I locate some of sincerity’s recognizably modern fault lines in late classical and medieval philosophy.
 And I attend, in particular, to the question of how and when an individual came to be understood as able to “sin sincerely.”
 When did morality and selfhood diverge at least to that extent?
 The answer, I argue, is found in the writings of Anselm and Scotus, and in particular to their responses to the distinctly narrative problem of Satan’s first sin.